 Level of Service Measurements and Targets Council's intended Level of Service is to: Ensure competency in discharging Civil Defence responsibilities Performance measure Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises How we will measure a.
 Self-assessment of responsiveness and recovery following activation of the Emergency Operations Centreb.
-Number of civil defence exercises undertaken Years 1-3 (a) Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Years 4-10 (a) Sell-assessment undertaken and responded to within roal months of Emergency Operations centre activation Years 1-3 (b) At least one exercise undertaken each year Years 4-10 (b) At least one exercise undertaken each year Councils Intended Level of Service is to: Identify and promote opportunities for economic development in the District.
+Number of civil defence exercises undertaken Years 1-3 (a) Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Years 4-10 (a) Sen-assessment undertaken and responded to within rour months of efficiency Operations Centre activation Years 1-3 (b) At least one oversize undertaken each voor Years 4-10 (b) At least one exercise undertaken each year Councils Intended Level of Service is to: Identify and promote opportunities for economic development in the District.
 Performance measure (new) Implementing actions each year from the Economic Development Strategy and Housing Strategy Action Plans.
-How we will measure Number of actions completed per year.
-Years 1-3 Greater than 80% of the actions completed for each relevant year.
-Year 4-10 Greater triair 60% of the actions completed for each relevant year.
+How we will measure Number of Actions completed per year.
+Years 1-3 Creater than 2004 of the actions completed for each volumet year of the Ctratories Year 4-10 Greater than 80% of the actions completed for each relevant year of the Strategies.
 Performance measure (new) District GDP growth compared to national GDP growth.
-How we will measure Informetrics information on GDP growth.
-Years 1-3 CDD grow for the Dangitikai District is within ± / 104 of national CDD growth or better Year 4-10 GDP grow for the Rangitīkei District is within +/-1% of national GDP growth, or better.
+How we will measure Infometrics information on GDP growth.
+Years 1-3 CDD grow for the Dangitīkai Dietrict is within 1/10/ of national CDD growth or better Year 4-10 GDP grow for the Rangitīkei District is within +/-1% of national GDP growth, or better.